SubPointSolutions/subpointsolutions-docs/SubPointSolutions.DocsNew/Views/SPMeta2/scenarios/web-model/Other.md

 ﻿----
-Title: Features
+Title: Other
-SampleCategory: Features
+SampleCategory: Other
-Order: 1000
+Order: 17000
 TileLink: true
 TileLinkOrder: 40
 ----